corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/deploy/generating-a-node.md

 }
 ```

-The `postgres.gradle` file includes:
+The `postgres.gradle` file includes the following:
-* A gradle task `generateInitScripts` to generate the Postgres Docker image files;
+* A gradle task called `generateInitScripts` used to generate the Postgres Docker image files.
-* A set of variables to initialise the Postgres Docker image.
+* A set of variables used to initialise the Postgres Docker image.

-Two files are necessary to setup the external database, which are placed in the `build` directory:
+To set up the external database, you must place the following two files in the `build` directory:
-* `Postgres_Dockerfile` :  a wrapper for the base Postgres Docker image;
+* `Postgres_Dockerfile` -  a wrapper for the base Postgres Docker image.
-* `Postgres_init.sh` :  a shell script to initialise the database.
+* `Postgres_init.sh` -  a shell script to initialise the database.

-The `Postgres_Dockerfile` is referenced in the `docker-compose.yml` file, and allows for a number of arguments to configure the Docker image.
+The `Postgres_Dockerfile` is referenced in the `docker-compose.yml` file and allows for a number of arguments for configuring the Docker image.

-The following parameters can be configured in the `postgres.gradle` file:
+You can use the following configuration parameters in the `postgres.gradle` file:

 | Parameter              | Description                                       |
 |------------------------|---------------------------------------------------|